Untamed Youth: Plot

 Sisters Penny and Jane Lowe, on their way to Los Angeles, are arrested for hitchhiking and skinny-dipping and are sentenced to work on a rural Texas farm for corrupt agricultural magnate Russ Tropp.
 Cecilia Steele, the female judge who sentenced the sisters, is secretly married to Tropp.
-When Tropp's son Bob is hired to work at the farm, he uncovers that his father has used his relationship with Cecilia to ensure that all convicts serve their sentence at his farm, therefore affording him a stable amount of cheap labor and allowing him to undercut his competition.
+When Steele's son Bob is hired to work at the farm, he discovers that Tropp has used his relationship with Cecilia to ensure that all convicts serve their sentence at his farm, therefore affording him a stable amount of cheap labor and allowing him to undercut his competition.
 Bob falls in love with Jane, while Penny dreams of showbiz stardom.
 Bob rushes another girl, Baby, to the hospital, where she dies from internal hemorrhaging caused by a miscarriage.

 Bob confronts his mother, who reveals that she married Tropp and is unaware of the abuses on the farm.
 She takes Jane along to investigate further while Bob and Penny, with the help of Spanish-speaking worker Margarita, learn that Tropp is looking to hire illegal migrant workers for the ranch.
 Margarita and Bob are spotted and chased by Tropp's guard dogs before being captured.
 Tropp orders them to be sent across the border with the smugglers to keep them from informing federal authorities.
 Penny rallies the farm workers to confront Tropp before they can leave.
 After someone throws an object at the sheriff, a riot is averted as Jane and Cecilia return.
 The sheriff's deputy attempts to drive away, but Bob, despite being under arrest, causes the car to crash into a pole.
 Bob captures the coyote with whom Tropp spoke and informs the crowd about the smuggling plan.
 After Tropp is searched and phony work permits are found on him, Cecilia orders both men into custody.
 She tells the crowd that she will seek to commute their sentences before retiring.

 Some time later, Jane, Bob and Cecilia watch Penny performing a calypso number on television.